10 Toxic Foods for Cats You Should Avoid at All Costs

 Raw eggs pose multiple risks to cats, including:

-• Bacterial infections like Salmonella
+• Bacterial infections such as Salmonella

 • Digestive issues